simple-digital-edition/tei-reader/docs/source/configuration-data.rst

   {
     "type": "ElementName",
     "attr": "AttributeName",
-    "display": "sidebar | footer"
+    "display": "sidebar | footnote"
   }

 The ``type`` specifies the ``name`` of the ``TagElement`` that represents the nested documents.
 The ``attr`` specifies the attribute on the reference element that contains the nested document's unique identifier.
-The ``display`` configures whether the nested document is to be shown in the sidebar or in the footer of the user interface.
-However, if the device used by the user is small, then all nested documents are shown in the footer.
+The ``display`` configures whether the nested document is to be shown in the sidebar or in the footnote area of the user interface.
+However, if the device used by the user is small, then all nested documents are shown in the footnote area.

 NavigationElement
 *****************